fulmicoton/fulmicoton.github.io/_posts/2014-09-27-polynomials.markdown

     $$  B^2 - B \equiv 0[P]  $$

-The chinese reminder theorem, we then know that for each prime factor $F_k$, we have :
+By applying the chinese reminder theorem, we then know that for each prime factor $F_k$, we have :